 With holidaymakers due to return to work yesterday, the Ministry of Railways estimated it handled more than 7.4 million passengers on Feb.
 15 and deployed 783 temporary trains to cope with the rush.
 A total 224.5 million trips were made on railways during the festival, representing a daily average of 5.61 million, Xinhua reported, citing the ministry.

-To contact the reporters on this story: Feiwen Rong in Beijing at email@example.com Helen Yuan in Shanghai at firstname.lastname@example.org
+To contact Bloomberg News staff for this story: Feiwen Rong in Beijing at email@example.com Helen Yuan in Shanghai at firstname.lastname@example.org

 To contact the editors responsible for this story: Paul Panckhurst at email@example.com; Stanley James at firstname.lastname@example.org